Yobari-Timeliners/golubets/packages/golubets/README.md

 - Sane Contribution Process: Pull requests should be a conversation, not a battle.
 We aim for clear, constructive feedback without the endless back-and-forth.

-- Innovation Welcome: Got a bold idea for improving Golub?
+- Innovation Welcome: Got a bold idea for improving Golubets?
 Bring it on!
 We’re open to fresh perspectives and new features.

 - Transparency: No hidden agendas.
 We’ll document decisions and keep the community in the loop.